Wind Cave Nature Reserve

 Unlike Fairy Cave, which has a light filled cavernous main chamber, Wind Cave is made up of three unlit tubular passages.

-From the Customer Service Centre, where you register and pay, a concrete boardwalk leads up to the entrance of Passage No. 1.
+From the Visitor Centre, where you register and pay, a concrete boardwalk leads up to the entrance of Passage No. 1.
 When I visited, a swarm of hyper-active wild bees was buzzing in the entrance but fortunately they did not bother me.

 Yellow reflective stickers line the route and there are railings on both sides of the path so you cannot fall off or get lost.
 Notice boards at periodic intervals provide information on the species living in the cave.
 There is more than one species of bat here, including Dusky Fruit Bats.
 There are also colonies of swiftlets nesting in the roof of the passages.